Hesta Prynn: Can We Go Wrong

-Hesta Prynn's first solo EP, called Can We Go Wrong, was released in July 2010 and has received positive reviews from Time Out New York and NME.
+Prynn's first solo EP, called Can We Go Wrong, was released in July 2010 and has received positive reviews from Time Out New York and NME.
 The six-track EP was produced and co-written by Chuck Brody, who, at the time, also served as her live guitarist.
 The sound of her solo material is more electronic-based than her work with Northern State, utilizing dance beats in combination with 90's-style electric guitars.
 When describing Hesta Prynn's solo musical style, the New York Post referred to her as "MIA and Miike Snow's lovechild" and named her the #4 Artist to Watch in 2010.

 September 2010 marked the release of a stop-motion video for the song "Can We Go Wrong" composed of 13,000 still images.
 The video was directed by NYC indie director Randy Scott Slavin (videethis.com) and received much attention including a feature on MTV's "The Seven".
 Jared Leto of Thirty Seconds to Mars was intrigued by the video and took Hesta Prynn on tour in late 2010.

 Following the release of the Can We Go Wrong EP, Prynn has played with Andrew WK, Jay-Z and Avi Buffalo and has collaborated with Neon Indian, Bear Hands, Les Savy Fav's Tim Harrington and remixer RAC.
 The title track "Can We Go Wrong" has been featured in ads for Ray-Ban and Nylon Fashion TV.
 Hesta Prynn toured Europe with Tegan and Sara in the summer of 2010 and played Wireless Festival in London's Hyde Park on July 4, 2010.

-In August 2010, Hesta Prynn launched the first part in a series of webisodes entitled "Hesta Prynn & Friends", which features backstage footage with Tegan and Sara, Chuck Brody, photographer Lindsey Byrnes, and UK grime rapper Scorcher.
+In August 2010, Hesta Prynn launched the first part in a series of webisodes titled Hesta Prynn & Friends, which features backstage footage with Tegan and Sara, Chuck Brody, photographer Lindsey Byrnes, and UK grime rapper Scorcher.
 In a similar fashion, Hesta Prynn (along with Sara Quin) appeared in Kaki King's video for "Pull Me Out Alive".

 Pepper

-In September 2010, relatively shortly after the release of the Can We Go Wrong EP, Hesta Prynn released a 7" vinyl single entitled "Pepper" with two previously unreleased tracks.
+In September 2010, relatively shortly after the release of the Can We Go Wrong EP, Hesta Prynn released a 7" vinyl single titled Pepper with two previously unreleased tracks.
 The A-side is a cover of the Butthole Surfers' song "Pepper" and is a collaboration with Shawn Crahan, aka "Clown", from Slipknot.
 The B-side is a song called "Seven Sisters", the song that started off her solo project with Chuck Brody.
-Following the release, Clown invited Prynn and Slavin to Iowa to film the video for "Seven Sisters," which AOL called "a dark, sexy precursor to the slasher thriller 'The Strangers.'"
+Following the release, Clown invited Prynn and Slavin to Iowa to film the video for "Seven Sisters," which AOL called "a dark, sexy precursor to the slasher thriller The Strangers.

 As of December 2010 Hesta Prynn shared some of her personal interests outside of music with the world.
 Hesta is an avid fan of horror movies which, as she has explained in interviews, often inspire her lyrics.
-Because of this particular interest, she has been given her own column on Artist Direct entitled "Oh the Horror with Hesta Prynn" in which she writes film reviews in the horror genre.
+Because of this particular interest, she has been given her own column on Artist Direct titled "Oh the Horror with Hesta Prynn", in which she writes film reviews in the horror genre.